 - → An integrated Fire and Alien management plan must be drafted as a condition of authorisation - → Fire must not be excluded from the development and must be allowed to burn up to the units - → The option of Stewardship must be implemented as guided by Cape Nature - 2.2.
-Provide a description of any aspects that were conditional to the findings of the assessment either by the EAP or specialist that must be included as conditions of the authorisation. - → The implementation of the mitigation measures recommended by the specialists and as included in the EMP, must be conditional. - → The preferred alternative layout should be approved over the first layout alternative.
+Provide a description of any aspects that were conditional to the findings of the assessment either by the EAP or specialist that must be included as conditions of the authorisation. - → The implementation of the mitigation measures recommended by the specialists and as included in the EMP, must be conditional. - → The consolidation and rezoning to Open Space 4 and the pursuing of a Stewardship Agreement / similar with Cape Nature